Design Public Hearing Held Sept. 23; Comments Closed Oct. 7, 2019

 FCDOT will use the Design-Build (D-B) procurement method to deliver the project.
 D-B allows for more rapid implementation of projects by combining and overlapping the design, right-of-way, utility relocation and construction phases.

-FCDOT has held two community meetings on the Route 28 widening project.
-Please see the presentation files below for more information. on Tuesday, March 12, 2019, 7 p.m., in the cafeteria of Centre Ridge Elementary School, 14400 New Braddock Road, Centreville.
+FCDOT has held three community meetings on the Route 28 widening project.
+Please see the presentation files below for more information.

 VDOT Project Number: